dhruvg05/spaceX/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Deployment

+Deployed on heroku server.
+The url for running the project is:- https://spacex-launch-pro.herokuapp.com/spacex